 Calm it down: Often the best place to start with any painful complaint is to try and calm it down.
-In a lot of cases there will be things your knee likes to do and some things that it is less happy to do.
+In a lot of cases there will be things your hip likes to do and some things that it is less happy to do.
 Calming it down simply means looking at the things it doesn't like and trying to make some adjustments or changes to make it easier for yourself.
-For example, walking for a long time or going up/downstairs may be uncomfortable, therefore taking more breaks whilst on your feet or taking one step at a time how often you cross your legs may be useful whilst your knee is unhappy.
+For example, walking for a long time or crossing your legs may be uncomfortable, therefore taking more breaks whilst on your feet or trying to reduce how often you cross your legs may be useful whilst your hip is unhappy.

-Keep it moving: Try to move your knee as far as you can comfortably, as often as you can.
-It may feel that moving a sore knee is one of the last things you want to do but it is something that can really help ease the problem over time.
+Keep your hip moving: Try to move your hip as far as you can comfortably as often as you can.
+It may feel that moving a sore hip is one of the last things you want to do but it is something that can really help ease the problem over time.

-Build it back up again: Movement is medicine for your body and your knee is no different.
+Build it back up again: Movement is medicine for your body and your hip is no different.
 Calming the issue down (as described above) is often the best place to start and sometimes this might take a few weeks to help.
-Once your knee feels a little calmer, it is a good idea to start to 'build it back up again'.
-What this means is that once the knee is able to tolerate some gentle strengthening exercise, then it is worth starting some.
+Once your hip feels a little calmer, it is a good idea to start to 'build it back up again'.
+What this means is that once the hip is able to tolerate some gentle strengthening exercise, then it is worth starting some.